Space48/SpaceBoard/README.md

 1. Ability to navigate previous weeks

 _Planned_
+1. Add configuration so team names, file paths, colors etc can be configured without delving into the app code
 1. Navigate directly to a week of choice rather than navigating through all previous weeks
 1. Per team boards.
 Frontend for this is mostly done.
 We need somewhere to add a team then allow users to change team (dropdown maybe?)
 1. Delete/Edit Existing comments